 What Is This Thing Called Fixie?

 A fixed gear bike is a machine with one gear that is directly attached to the rear wheel.
-Fixies also differ from traditional bikes by what they don’t require:
+Fixies also differ from traditional road bikes by what they don’t require:

 - derailleurs – think of it as the bicycles transmission system which consists of a chain, multi-sized sprockets along with the apparatus to move the chain to various sprockets as the speed increases